GIXLabs/TECHIN514_W25/Lab1_intro_to_platformio/Lab1_intro_to_platformio.md

 ![https://sigmdel.ca/michel/ha/xiao/img/platformio_hello_compile3.jpg](https://sigmdel.ca/michel/ha/xiao/img/platformio_hello_compile3.jpg)

 It may be necessary to manually start the serial monitor.
 The **`PlatformIO: Serial Monitor`** icon is the upward pointing plug on the status bar.
 Once the serial monitor is connected, the "Hello XIAO!" message from the board should be printed every second.
-The blue LED labeled T (for UART TX activity) will flash as the XIAO prints out it's message to the serial port.

 Given the [double duty performed by the USB port of the XIAO](https://sigmdel.ca/michel/ha/xiao/seeeduino_xiao_01_en.html#download_problem), there is a good chance that PlatformIO will fail at a first attempt to upload the firmware.